 To be eligible for the program, a current undergraduate must be completing a Bachelor of Arts in Computer Science or Bachelor of Science in Computer Science and must have taken at least 15 of the College's required 20 technical courses at the Amherst campus (and thus transfer students are eligible to participate in the program).
 Undergraduates from other majors are encouraged to apply to our MS degree program, but the Bay State scholarship program is not available to majors outside of computer science (i.e. informatics, math computing, math & stats, linguistics etc.).

-Bay State Masters and Scholars: The application is open for Spring 2024 applications.
+Bay State Masters and Scholars: The application is closed for the Fall 2024 start term.

-Bay State Fellows: The application is open for Spring 2024 applications.
+Bay State Fellows: The application is closed for the Fall 2024 start term.

-If you are in your final semester please start the college internal application process by clicking on the link.
-The form will close on October 5, 2023 for the Spring 2024 start term.
-The form opened for Fall 2023 applications on January 3, 2022 and closes on February 1 each year.
+If you are in your final semester please start the college internal application process by clicking on the link once the form opens.
+The form opens for Fall 2024 applications on January 3, 2024 and closes on February 1 each year.
 Bay State Fellow Application

-By the end of February for Fall and October for Spring, students will receive a letter from the college confirming their Bay State Scholarship and invitation to submit a formal Graduate School application.
+By mid-March for Fall and October for Spring, students will receive a letter from the college confirming their Bay State Scholarship and invitation to submit a formal Graduate School application.
 Please do not submit a UMass Graduate School application until you receive a letter from the college.
 The regular admission deadlines of December 15 and October 1 are not applicable for the Bay State process.

 If you have any questions about applying, please email Taylor Nichols at taylor.nichols@umass.edu.